Engineering and Information Technologies Division

 An online New Student Orientation program is available for all Cincinnati State students.
 For more information visit the New Student Orientation page on the College website.

 To prepare for success in college, degree-seeking students are required to complete a college First Year Experience (FYE) course within the first 12 credit hours taken at Cincinnati State.
-For more information about the FYE course offerings, see the First Year Experience Requirement section of this catalog.
+For more information about the FYE course offerings, see the First Year Experience Requirement section of this Catalog.

 Entrance Competencies